macmillanpublishers/RSuite_Word-template/README.md

 /Users/username/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word/

 #### Notes for Macmillan packaging team (Mac):
+1. Package name / Self-Service Display name (example): **RSuiteStyleTemplatev6.0**
+(The version number should match the one in file: *RSuite_Word-template/StyleTemplate_auto-generate/RSuite.txt*)

--This should be available to run via Self-Service, as well as via policy / timed deployment.
+2. This should be available to run via Self-Service, as well as via policy / timed deployment.

--It would be nice to have a standalone installer pkg as well, for freelancers etc.
+3. It would be nice to have a standalone installer pkg as well, for freelancers etc.